Guests of the Nation

-"Guests of the Nation" is a short story written by Irish author Frank O'Connor which was published in 1931.
+"Guests of the Nation" is 1931 short story by Irish author Frank O'Connor, first published in The Atlantic Monthly in January 1931.
 It depicts the summary execution of two British Army hostages by the Irish Republican Army (IRA) during the Irish War of Independence.
 The story is split into four sections, with each section being written using a different stylistic tone; it begins by depicting the friendship between the British hostages and their IRA captors, until they are suddenly ordered to summarily execute the hostages in retaliation for the execution of four IRA prisoners.
-Neil McKenzie's stage adaptation of the story received an Obie Award in 1958.
+The story was adapted for a 1935 film directed by Denis Johnston.
+Neil McKenzie's stage adaptation of O'Connor's story received an Obie Award for best one-act play in 1958.